rongyj/derivhack2019/examples/hellocdm/README.md

 # Hello CDM

 This project shows you how to write a simple 'hello world' application that loads a CDM contract onto the ledger, exercises a choice, and reads it back.
+The application can run against a local environment or [project:DABL](https://projectdabl.com/)

 ## Prerequisites
 * [DAML SDK](https://docs.daml.com/getting-started/installation.html)